Transformers (2007) – Review

 4 Stars

-I have long been an admire of of Michael Bay’s work and yet Transformers blindsided me, frankly.
+I have long been an admire of Michael Bay’s work and yet Transformers blindsided me, frankly.
 For years Bay had been proclaiming that he would make a children’s epic.
-That sounded like a public relations line from a man that specialized in violent, testosterone driven action extravaganzas.
+That sounded like a public relations line from a man who specialized in violent, testosterone driven action extravaganzas.
 All of his previous films Armageddon, The Island, and The Rock specifically have shown off a fetish for military hardware and all things that go boom in some way.
 These previous efforts have aided Bay in combining elements from each into Transformers.

-Broken into it’s simplest elements Transformers is a story about a 16yr old boy buying his first car and longing for the attention of the hottest girl in school.
-It’s right out of Spielberg heaven (its no wonder he served as executive producer on the film).
+Broken into its simplest elements Transformers is a story about a 16yr old boy buying his first car and longing for the attention of the hottest girl in school.
+It’s right out of Spielberg heaven (it’s no wonder he served as executive producer on the film).
 Thrown into an intergalactic war between to factions of a metal bound species is Sam Wittwicky (Labeouf).
 The boy who inadvertently buys a used camero that turns out to be part of an alien race.

 Having grown up with the long-running cartoon series I wasn’t quite sure what to expect as I entered the theater.
 I wasn’t prepared to be thoroughly entertained and excited to the level that I was.
 The film has moments of genuine humor, (Labeouf is a gifted comedic actor) that originate organically from the characters and don’t seem shoe-horned in for ‘comedic relief’.
 I was surprised how much I chuckled during the picture.
 As is the case with most of Bay’s work Transformers goes on for a bit too long.
 Clocking in at 143 minutes it’s fair to say that 10 minutes could have been cut.
 While the movie is an outstanding technical achievement it’s also a little too much of a good thing.

 I believe that Transformers represents the pinnacle of Michael Bay’s career.
 It’s his most accomplished work, he’s totally in control of story and tone throughout.
-While never losing sight of the fact that he’s making a summer-popcorn film that is geared to 13yr old boys’ values and etchics.
-Transformers is a big, loud, exhilatering ride of a film with many spectacular sights.
+While never losing sight of the fact that he’s making a summer-popcorn film that is geared to 13yr old boys’ values and ethics.
+Transformers is a big, loud, exhilarating ride of a film with many spectacular sights.
 Yet oddly the moments I recall most fondly are the scenes between Sam and his family.

 Director: Michael Bay